raptisj/artiz-mono-api/README.md

 ## Generate data

 I used ChatGPT to generate the data.
-To do so youself you can insert the prompts from the `data/prompts/index.md` file.
+To do so youself you can insert the prompts from the `data/prompts/index.md` file. *Replace curly braces with your intended value*

 ## Structure of data